maxlevesque/autoCorrelation/README.md

 * Marie Jardat, UPMC, PECSA, Paris, France, for discussions, extensive testing and bug reports of the beta (unshared) versions.
 Sept.
 2013.
 * Xudong Zhao, UPMC, PECSA, Paris, France, for providing test cases and for discussions.
 Sept.
 2013
-* Vincent Dahirel, UPMC, PECSA, Paris, France, for rewritting part of the main algorithm in a more fast and readable way, Oct.
+* Vincent Dahirel, UPMC, PECSA, Paris, France, for rewritting part of the main brute force algorithm in a more fast and readable way, Oct.
 2013.

 ## How to make it work